 Slips or trips which cause you to fall and become injured can happen just about anywhere in day to day life and, if the place that it happens owes you a duty of care to ensure your safety (such as a shop, workplace, school, restaurant or even a public street), you can claim compensation.

-Usual reasons that claims can be made are: Wet or excessively slippery floors where there are no warnings in place; uneven flooring or damaged flooring; Broken hand rails on stairs; and poorly lit areas which prevented you from seeing a trip hazard.
+Usual reasons that claims can be made are wet or excessively slippery floors with no warnings in place; uneven flooring or damaged flooring; Broken handrails on stairs; and poorly lit areas that prevented you from seeing a trip hazard.

 Serious injury claims

-Serious injury claims in Exeter are sometimes difficult to differentiate between normal injuries and there is no clear legal definition of what makes an injury serious or severe.
+Exeter’s serious injury claims are sometimes difficult to differentiate between normal injuries, and there is no clear legal definition of what makes an injury severe.

 Exeter road traffic or car crash claims

-Legal Expert often help people with car crash claims in Exeter and we can support you whether you were a pedestrian, passenger or driver so long as the other driver was liable for the accident that caused your injuries.
+Legal Expert often helps people with car crash claims in Exeter.
+We can support you whether you were a pedestrian, passenger or driver so long as the other driver was liable for the accident that caused your injuries.

-The complexity of road traffic claims increases when there were multiple vehicles involved which is why you’d need to choose a specialist personal injury solicitor to make your claim.
+The complexity of road traffic claims increases when there are multiple vehicles involved which is why you’d need to choose a specialist personal injury solicitor to make your claim.

-Also, it is worth noting, that it is possible, through policies provided by the insurance industry, to make a claim against an uninsured driver or a hit and run driver that was never identified.
+Also, it is worth noting that it is possible, through policies provided by the insurance industry, to claim an uninsured driver or a hit and run driver that was never identified.